michellab/BioSimSpace/python/BioSimSpace/Notebook/README.md

 # BioSimSpace.Notebook

-This sub-packages provides functionality for viewing molecules and creating graphs when using BioSimSpace interactively within a [Jupyter](http://jupyter.org) notebook.
+This package provides functionality for viewing molecules and creating graphs when using BioSimSpace interactively within a [Jupyter](http://jupyter.org) notebook.

 ## BioSimSpace.Notebook.View